LGD2333/CFSeg-Net/README.md

 ## Citation

 If you find our repo useful for your research, please consider citing our paper.
-Our paper is currently being submitted to the Visual Computer:
+Our paper is currently being submitted to *The Visual Computer*:
 ?